Azure/batch-shipyard/docs/20-batch-shipyard-usage.md

   * `--wait` will wait for resize to complete
 * `ssh` will interactively log into a compute node via SSH.
 If neither `--cardinal` or `--nodeid` are specified, `--cardinal 0` is assumed.
+  * `COMMAND` is an optional argument to specify the command to run.
+If your command has switches, preface `COMMAND` with double dash as per POSIX convention, e.g., `pool ssh -- sudo docker ps -a`.
   * `--cardinal` is the zero-based cardinal number of the compute node in the pool to connect to as listed by `grls`
   * `--nodeid` is the node id to connect to in the pool